 The Board of Directors is responsible for overall policy and direction of the Organization.
 The Board will support the work of UniPro and the organization's Executive Boards, providing mission-based leadership and strategic governance.
 Members of the Board of Directors serve two-year staggered terms.

-Noel Aglubat is a Civil Engineer at the Federal Energy Regulatory Commission.
-As an engineer for the Division of Dam Safety, he regulates over sixty structures.
-Noel is Chair of the Board of Directors of Pilipino American Unity for Progress (UniPro), where he has led and assisted in organizing several conferences for Pilipino American students and young professionals, presented workshops across the country, and coordinated with community leaders in San Diego, Seattle, Chicago, and Houston to build new UniPro chapters there.
+Noel Aglubat is a Civil Engineer at the DOE for the Division of Dam Safety.
+Noel is Chairperson of the Board of Directors of Pilipino American Unity for Progress (UniPro), where he has led and assisted in organizing several conferences for Pilipino American students and young professionals, presented workshops across the country, and coordinated with community leaders in San Diego, Seattle, Chicago, and Houston to build new UniPro chapters there.
 He was a "We Are All New York" Fellow and a Filipino American Young Leaders Program (FYLPRO) Fellow in 2016-2017.
 He received his BS in Civil Engineering and MS in Structural Engineering from New York University.

 Dennis Perez is a U.S. Air Force Veteran as an Intelligence Analyst and currently, a Cyber Technical Instructor for The KEYW Corporation in the Maryland Area.
 With his military experience and community roots stemming from Northern California, he has been a Filipina/o American community advocate with a focus on student organizations/development and social consciousness in Alaska, Texas, and Maryland.
 Previously, he was living in Anchorage, Alaska and was the co-founder/advisor for the Filipina/o American organization at the University of Alaska Anchorage, Alaskeros Kasamahan.
 Now, he is an active member of Filipino American National Historical Society (FANHS) & KAYA: Filipino Americans for Progress.
 Dennis serves as the Treasurer for the organization.
 Dennis received his BA in Communications from California State University, Sacramento and his BS in Cybersecurity Management and Policy from the University of Maryland, College Park.